LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Overview.md

 The Bot Builder reviews the Intent Analyzer dashboard and notices that the “can’t find discount code” intent is, both, a high volume intent and is easily automatable.

-She creates a bot in Conversation Builder for handling these requests and creates an intent-based routing rule in Maven that automatically directs customers to the bot.
+She creates a bot in Conversation Builder for handling these requests and creates an intent-based routing rule in the Conversation Orchestrator that automatically directs customers to the bot.

 #### Outcome